stashed/docs/docs/reference/cli/kubectl-stash_create_restoresession.md

 ### Options

 ```
+      --alias string                 Host identifier of the backed up data.
+It must be same as the alias used during backup
       --claim.access-modes strings   Access mode of the VolumeClaimTemplates
       --claim.datasource string      DataSource of the VolumeClaimTemplate
       --claim.name string            Name of the VolumeClaimTemplate